megawall212/megawall212/README.md

 - 🔭 I’m currently working on:
-  - ssss
+  -

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:
+  -- Front-end web development (In-depth integration with Javascript, React, Node.js, and AWS) --

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...